denten-books/plain-text/0-chapter.md

 with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
+The structure of discursive formations---documents and narratives---has long been at the center of both computer science and literary theory.
+Using primary sources from both disciplines, *Plain Text* ultimately uncovers the shared history of literary machines, bringing computation closer to its humanistic roots.

 ## Theory and Practice

-My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Kittler paints at the end of his influential monograph.[^ln-kittler2] It would be easy to dismiss him as a technological romantic or a Luddite.
+My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Kittler paints at the end of his influential monograph.[^ln-kittler2] It would be easy to dismiss Kittler as a technological romantic or a Luddite.
 He was neither.
 Instead I read the concluding chapters of *Gramophone, Film, Typewriter* as a call to action.
-When he writes that "media determine our situation,"[@kittler_gramophone_1999, xxxix] Kittler taunts his reader to choose between complicity or defiance.
-My answers to Kittler's challenge took shape as a species of pragmatic, experimental materialism.
-In what follows I explain some of the reasoning behind my choices, particularly as they relate to concomitant developments in materialist and experimental thought.
-Somewhat at odds with the stated aims of "new materialism," my attention to the materiality of literature tar.
+When Kittler writes that "media determine our situation,"[@kittler_gramophone_1999, xxxix] he challenges his reader to choose between complicity or defiance.
+What can be done to counteract media determinism?
+In what follows, I outline the intellectual lineages that frame my answer.
+The search for a hermeneutics capable of addressing Kittler's challenge took shape as a species of materialism that is both pragmatic and experimental.
+On the way, I found fellow travellers who advocate for a synthesis between theory and practice.

 ### Pragmatic Materialism